-There were systems to assess, monitor and manage risks to patient safety.
+The provider had implemented systems to assess, monitor and manage risks to patient safety.

 The practice's health and safety policies, procedures and risk assessments were reviewed regularly to help manage potential risk.
 The provider had current employer's liability insurance.